BigOokie/skywire-wing-commander/README.md

 `/start`

 **Wing Commander** will start monitoring the **Skyminer** that it is running on.
-Once started, **Wing Commander** will provide notification updates via Telegram when any Node managed by the SkyMiner connects or disconnects.
+Once started, **Wing Commander** will provide notification updates via Telegram when any Node managed by the Skyminer connects or disconnects.
-Additionally, the Start command will initiate a Heartbeat which will provide a status update on a configurable cycle (interval set in `config.toml`).
-The Heartbeat will help you to ensure that the Bot and/or the SkyMiner itself is still running.
+Additionally, the `/start` command will initiate a Heartbeat which will provide a status update on a configurable cycle (interval set in `config.toml`).
+The Heartbeat will help you to ensure that the Bot and/or the Skyminer itself is still running.
 If you stop recieving the Heartbeat - you need to check whats going on.

 ## Stop
 `/stop`

-**Wing Commander** will stop monitoring the SkyMiner.
+**Wing Commander** will stop monitoring the Skyminer.
 This will also stop the Heartbeat.

 # Known Issues
 The following section outlines some known issues that need to be taken into consideration by anyone running this software: